-The Estates and Property Services are currently reviewing the Website Content.
+Estates & Facilities are currently reviewing the Website Content.
 Please be advised that some information may be out of date

-The Estates & Property Services Division is one of the five divisions providing the practical support required, to enable the University to fulfil its mission, goals and values.
+The Estates & Facilities Division is one of the five divisions providing the practical support required, to enable the University to fulfil its mission, goals and values.
 The Division currently employs a total of around 350 people (approximately 240 FTE’s) to deliver the following services: